plmrlnsnts/commentator/readme.md

 $comment = $article->addComment(['body' => '@Pinkman']);
 ```

-You can use the `mentionedName` method to retrieve an array of mentions.
+Call the `mentionedNames` method to retrieve an array of mentions.

 ```php
 $comment->mentionedNames();